electricbookworks/mini-mathjax/README.md

     npm install -g grunt-cli
     ```

-    Even better, follow the [official instructions](https://gruntjs.com/getting-started).

-2. Open this folder in a terminal and run `npm install` to install the necessary `node_modules`.
+1. Open this folder in a terminal and run `npm install` to install the necessary `node_modules`.
-1. The `MathJax-master` folder contains a full copy of MathJax for convenience.
-You may want to update it from `https://github.com/mathjax/MathJax/archive/master.zip`, in case there have been changes to the original MathJax repo.
+1. The master version of MathJax is tracked as a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) in this repo.
+To get the files, run `git submodule init && git submodule update` in this folder.
+That will clone the latest version of MathJax into the `MathJax-master` folder.
+In future, to update the MathJax files, `cd MathJax-master && git fetch && git merge`.
+1. Copy into the root of this repo *only* these from `MathJax-master`:

+    1. all folders
+    2. `MathJax.js`
+    3. `LICENSE`

-1. Copy *only* the folders in `MathJax-master` and the `MathJax.js` and `LICENSE` files into the root of this repo.
-(Some of the files have the same names as ones we need here, such as `package.json` and `README.md`.
+    (Some of the files in `MathJax-master` have the same names as ones we need in this repo's root, such as `package.json` and `README.md`.
 Don't overwrite those!
 This is also why we have edited the list under `notcode` in the Gruntfile, or we'd lose our files, too.)

 1. In `Gruntfile.js`, change which lines we've commented out already in the `template` task (lines 324 to 365).
 You comment out a line to *keep* a component.
 Anything not commented out gets removed (cleaned) from your offline MathJax.
 1. Run `grunt template`.
+1. Use the MathJax files that remain in the project root for your website.